-- The transfer of whole or an independent part of a business from a person to a taxable person for the purposes of continuing the business that was transferred.
+- The transfer of the whole or an independent part of a business from a person to a taxable person to continue the business that was transferred.

 A supply of goods or services for consideration while conducting business in the state, where no output tax is due and no input tax may be recovered, except according to the provisions of the VAT Decree-Law No 8 of 2017.
 In simple terms, exempt supplies are supplies on which no VAT is chargeable.

-Exempt supplies include supply of bare land, supply of local passenger transport, specified financial services such as credit card annual fees, late payment fees and supply of residential property except the first supply within 3 years of its completion which is zero rated.
+Exempt supplies include the supply of bare land, the supply of local passenger transport, specified financial services such as credit card annual fees, late payment fees and supply of residential property except for the first supply within 3 years of its completion which is zero-rated.

 Supplies on which VAT is charged at zero rate are called zero rate supplies.
 Zero rate supplies form part of the taxable supplies.
-Zero rate supplies include basic educational services, basic healthcare services, goods and services exported other than GCC, gold silver and platinum for investment purposes, international transport of passengers, first sale of new residential property within a time period of 3 years from completion.
+Zero rate supplies include basic educational services, basic healthcare services, goods and services exported other than GCC, gold silver and platinum for investment purposes, international transport of passengers, the first sale of new residential property within 3 years from completion.

 Special medical services such as cosmetics, dentistry, plastic surgery do not constitute basic healthcare services and related goods and services as specified in the VAT regulations and therefore are subject to zero rate of tax.

-Input VAT is the value added tax added to the price at the time of purchase of goods or services liable to VAT in connection with business.
+Input VAT is the value-added tax added to the price at the time of purchase of goods or services liable to VAT in connection with the business.
 In simple terms, it means the tax charged by the supplier to the customer on good sold.

-Output VAT is the value added tax calculated and charged on own sales of goods and services.
-In simple terms it is tax paid by the customer to the supplier on purchase of goods.
+The output VAT is the value-added tax calculated and charged on own sales of goods and services.
+In simple terms, it is tax paid by the customer to the supplier on the purchase of goods.

 In case of a supply of goods, the place of supply should be the location of goods where the supply takes place with special rules for certain categories of supplies (e.g. water and energy, cross border supplies).

-27. Why is place of supply important in the case of Intra GCC transactions?
+- Why is the place of supply important in the case of Intra GCC transactions?

 B2B (Business to Business) Exports to GCC.

 For eg. M/s.
-A a registered business in UAE exports goods to M/s.
+A is a registered business in UAE exports goods to M/s.
 B a registered business in KSA.
-In the example, place of supply is KSA.
+In the example, the place of supply is KSA.

-Export of goods: place of supply is the other GCC State (e.g. KSA) provided:
+Export of goods: the place of supply is the other GCC State (e.g. KSA) provided:

 - the customer is registered for VAT in the GCC State where the goods are delivered